Cinco de Mayo, or Fifth of May, is one of those peculiar celebrations that are honoured more outside their homelands than within.

 We do like an excuse to party but while celebrating perhaps reflect the genius of marketing.
 Cinco de Mayo is a celebration that was almost entirely invented by drinks marketers, spearheaded by Corona.
 The good folks at Corona realised that the Spanish for 16 September (dieciséis de Septiembre) was difficult for English speakers to pronounce and went in search of an easier Mexican holiday than Independence Day.

 No matter, some regions of Mexico will be celebrating today, but, as with Saint Patrick's Day for Irish Americans, this is an even bigger event in the USA where Mexican-American communities will be partying hard.
-And what better way to celebrate than with a classic Mexican tequila cocktail the Margarita or, add some fizz into the day with a Mexican 55, An adaptation of the classic French 75 created in 1988 at La Perla, Paris, France.
-The name comes from Fidel Castro's statement that bullets, like wine, came in vintages and Mexican 55 was a good year [for bullets].
+And what better way to celebrate than with a classic Mexican tequila cocktail the Margarita or if you want a more modern take on the classic, may we suggest these seven from Patron's search for the Margarita of the Year.